 On the second day of our holiday, we went to Epcot and realised this is the place to meet the princesses who aren’t available to meet at Magic Kingdom.

-Seeing Little H’s face every time she met a princess made the whole holiday worthwhile.
-She was totally star struck, it was so cute!
+Seeing Little H’s face every time she met a princess made the whole holiday totally worthwhile.
+She was completely star struck, it was so cute!
 Obviously, all of the characters are well trained to make kids feel special and they really do, commenting on their hair, clothes etc to single them out.

-Star Wars fans go to Hollywood Studios
+Star Wars fans need to visit Hollywood Studios

 I am not at all interested in Star Wars, but my husband is and after all the princessy things we thought it only fair to indulge him in his geekiness.

 Hollywood Studios has a lot of great rides and shows for the whole family, but most of it seems to be focused on Star Wars now.
-There’s a couple of rides, a show, a Jedi training program for kids which sadly was booked up, and a meet & greet with Chewbacca and Kylo Ren.
+There’s a couple of rides, a show, a Jedi training program for kids which sadly was completely booked up, and a meet & greet with Chewbacca and Kylo Ren.
 There’s also an outdoor Star Wars show during the day and a Star Wars light show at night.

 Be warned – you may lose your children (or husband) for a few hours in the Star Wars store!

-Other Disney tips include:
+Other Disney top tips include: